Gopal-Gurram/subgraph/README.md

 # qdexswap Subgraph

-[qdexswap](https://bscswap.com/) is a decentralized protocol for automated token exchange on Binance Smart Chain.
+[qdexswap]() is a decentralized protocol for automated token exchange on Binance Smart Chain.

-This subgraph dynamically tracks any pair created by the bscswap factory.
+This subgraph dynamically tracks any pair created by the qdexswap factory.
 It tracks of the current state of qdexswap contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,
 - data on transactions
 - data on liquidity providers
-- historical data on BSCswap, pairs or tokens, aggregated by day
+- historical data on qdexswap, pairs or tokens, aggregated by day

 ## Running Locally